tle0508/simple-microservice/README.md

 }
 ```

-In the `CurrencyExchangeServiceProxy` interface, add the annotation below to the interface definition (somewhere below `@FeignClient`).
+In the `CurrencyExchangeServiceProxy` interface, Please also remove `url="localhost:8000"` at `@FeignClient`, as we don't want to hard-coded to any endpoint at any specific port but we will use load balancer to manage this instead.
+Then, you have to add the annotation below to the interface definition (somewhere below `@FeignClient`).
 This annotation tells Feign client to use specified load balancer's configuration class when consuming services on `forex-service`.

 ```
+@FeignClient(name = "forex-service")
 @LoadBalancerClient(name = "forex-service",configuration=LoadBalancerConfiguration.class)
 ```